shondle/EgoHands_Dataset/README.md

 Each file contains a description of what it does.

 `getMetaBy.py`, `getSegmentationMask.py`, `getFramePath.py`, `getBoundingBoxes.py`, and `DEMO1.py` contain (for the most part) the same descriptions as from the original EgoHands MATLAB code.
-The rest (`getTrainingImgs.py`, `visualizeDataset.py`, `dataset.py`) are fully commented out by myself.
+The rest (`getTrainingImgs.py`, `visualizeDataset.py`, `dataset.py`, 'model.py', 'train.py') are fully commented out by myself.

 To get a quick overview of what this project can do, run `DEMO1.py` and read the commented out code.
 To view a sample PyTorch dataset queried from the videos, run `visualizeData.py`.
+To train and test the UNet model, run the main method in 'train.py'.
 All methods used and referenced include descriptions in the files themeselves.

 ## Setting Up and Running the Code